darsain/sly/CONTRIBUTING.md

 ## Submitting an issue

 When reporting a bug, please describe it thoroughly, with attached code showcasing how are you using this library.
-The best way how to amke it easy for developers, and ensure that your issue will be looked at, is to replicate it on [jsfiddle](http://jsfiddle.net/) or a similar service.
+The best way how to make it easy for developers, and ensure that your issue will be looked at, is to replicate it on [jsfiddle](http://jsfiddle.net/) or a similar service.

 **Please do not populate Issues tracker with non-issues!** If you have a general question about Sly, you can use the